mjjstockman/hull-college/README.md

 # Credits

-The following were used throughout the creation of this site:
+Many thanks to the following which were used throughout the creation of this site:
 [Typespiration](https://typespiration.com/)
 [Coolors](https://coolors.co/)
 [Font Awesome](https://fontawesome.com/)